 Author Archive | Durham County Library

-Durham County Library will host UNC-Chapel Hill professor Dr. William Rohe for a lecture on the history and future of the Research Triangle Park at 7 p.m. on Monday, August 26, at the Main Library, 300 N. Roxboro Street.
+Durham County Library will host R&B artist NAKIYASOUL for Songs in the Key of Love and Life at 7 p.m. on Thursday, June 19, at the Main Library, 300 N. Roxboro St.

 The Durham County Library North Carolina Collection will host a reception in honor of local historian and civil rights activist Mr. R. Kelly Bryant, Jr. at 3 p.m. on Saturday, June 21, at the Main Library, 300.
 N. Roxboro Street.
 City Councilman Eddie Davis will serve as emcee for the festivities and special guests, including […]

 Durham County Library will host a series of STEM programs for teens beginning on Monday, June 16, at the Main Library, 300.
 N. Roxboro Street.
 The programs are part of the Teen Tech Learning Lab – Where Science and Imagination Collide!, an initiative funded in part by a grant from Duke Energy Foundation and aimed […]

 Durham County Library will host a Small Business Learning Lab for teens at 1 p.m. on Thursdays, June 19 – August 7, at the Main Library, 300.
 N. Roxboro Street.
 Entrepreneur T.J.
 Breeden will be available to assist teens with business questions.

 I read this book with my husband, and we both really enjoyed the book.
 I thought it was a good high-level overview of Biblical marriage.
 There were great anecdotal stories as well as practical Biblical application.
 I didn’t find any of the information in the book new, but it was a fresh take on the […]